Introduction

 Discussion

 Here, we developed a decision-making task based on psychophysics to dissociate stimulus-driven from cognitively-modulated tactile responses in the Fmr1-/y mouse model of autism.
 Our findings reveal salience-dependent cognitive alterations that shape sensory performance.
-During perceptual learning, Fmr1-/y mice exhibited cognitive alterations, characterized by an increased choice consistency bias during low-salience trials, which contributed to reduced task performance.
-Following training, Fmr1-/y mice displayed an enhanced tactile sensitivity under low-salience conditions—driven by decreased influence of the higher-order cognitive process of categorization.
-Although cognitive processes modulated sensory responses, attentional impairments under high cognitive load were independent of the enhanced tactile sensitivity in Fmr1-/y mice.
+During perceptual learning, Fmr1-/y mice exhibited an increased choice consistency bias during low-salience trials, which contributed to reduced task performance.
+During discrimination, Fmr1-/y mice displayed an enhanced tactile sensitivity under low-salience conditions alongside decreased facilitation of across-category discrimination.
+Despite this increased sensitivity, these mice showed low salience-specific attentional impairments under high cognitive load, as well as faster updating of their world model with a decreased impact of sensory history on their current choice.
 Our findings highlight the interplay between sensory and cognitive alterations in autism, emphasizing the importance of cognitive context in interpreting sensory phenotypes, and advocating for a shift beyond traditional sensory–cognitive dichotomies to better understand autism-related phenotypes.

 Learning alterations in autism and reliance on priors

 Most perceptual discrimination is influenced by categorization (Goldstone, 1994; Beauny et al., 2020; Micher et al., 2024).
+As mentioned by Goldstone, “a clear distinction between sensory and cognitive processes is not tenable” (Goldstone, 1994).
 The reduced generalization hypothesis of autism postulates that, apart from superior performance on a difficult discrimination task, autistic individuals will have inferior performance in stimulus categorization (Plaisted, 2001).
 However, studies on rule-based and prototype categorization have yielded inconclusive results, reporting both intact (Klinger and Dawson, 2001; Molesworth et al., 2005), slower (Soulières et al., 2011), reduced (Froehlich et al., 2012; Gastgeb and Strauss, 2012) and enhanced performance (Bonnel et al., 2003) in categorization tasks in autistic individuals.

-We assessed for the first time the impact of top-down categorization processes on discrimination of vibrotactile stimuli in a mouse model of autism.
-Our results revealed that increased tactile discrimination in autism is directly linked to the decreased influence of categorization.
+We assessed for the first time categorization and its impact on discrimination of vibrotactile stimuli in a mouse model of autism.
+Our results revealed intact tactile categorization but reduced facilitation of across-category discrimination in Fmr1-/y mice.
 Although no clinical studies to date have examined this question in the tactile domain, our findings are consistent with previous research in the visual modality.
-These studies suggest that enhanced discrimination in autistic individuals may stem from reduced generalization (Plaisted et al., 1998b; Plaisted, 2001), and further indicate that discrimination processes may operate with increased independence from the top-down influence of categorization (Soulières et al., 2007).
+These studies suggest that enhanced discrimination in autistic individuals may stem from reduced generalization (Plaisted et al., 1998b; Plaisted, 2001), and further indicate that discrimination processes may operate with increased independence from the influence of categorization (Soulières et al., 2007).
 These findings suggest a bidirectional interaction between sensory and cognitive alterations in autism, indicating that not only atypical sensory perception can impact cognition (Haigh, 2018), but also that cognitive differences can, in turn, shape sensory processing.

 Attentional alterations in autism